 If you’ve never tried making raw lime cheesecake, try it.
-The main ingredients for raw desserts are pretty much the same – nuts, seeds. fruit, maple syrup, raw honey, coconut oil, cacao powder, vanilla, and cinnamon.
+The main ingredients for all raw desserts are pretty much the same – nuts, seeds. fruit, maple syrup, raw honey, coconut oil, cacao powder, vanilla, and cinnamon.
 While it’s not much, the combinations are very versatile.
 I don’t know if you can recreate any dessert using only raw ingredients, but cheesecake definitely does have a healthy raw version.
 I’ve played with various flavors, but this raw lime cheesecake is one of my favorite.

-Tips for Making the Best Raw Lime Cheesecake
+Tips for Making Raw Lime Cheesecake

-Dates – I feel like I talk about dates all the time.
-However, for this raw cheesecake, I’m not gonna stress how important it is to use Medjool dates.
-The reason is that the dates in this recipe simply bind all the crust ingredients.
+I feel like I talk about dates, especially Medjool dates, all the time.
+However, for this raw cheesecake, you don’t actually need Medjool dates.
+The dates in this recipe only serve as a binder for the crust.
 They don’t need to be pureed into a perfectly smooth paste, like in these truffles or fudge.
-If course, Medjool dates are the best, but go with any dates you have on hand.
+Of course, Medjool dates are the best, but go with any dates you have on hand.
 As far as the nuts go, I used a mix of almonds and walnuts, but it really doesn’t matter what type of nuts you use.
 Pecans or hazelnuts are particularly delicious!

-Cashews – vegan or not, cashew cream is beyond delicious.
+Vegan or not, cashew cream is beyond delicious.
 I use cashews for the majority of my raw vegan cheesecake recipes because they have a neutral (slightly sweet) flavor, a wonderfully smooth texture, and are naturally high in fat.
 Mixed together with come thick coconut cream, the cashews mimic the taste and the texture of a cheesecake very well.
 To help the cashew cream set and create the smooth cheesecake texture that melts in your mouth, using a little bit of coconut oil is essential.
 Coconut oil is the main reason you should keep this cheesecake in the fridge or the freezer because it melts at a room temperature.

-Limes (or lemons) – cheesecakes are super versatile when it comes to flavor – strawberry, chocolate, vanilla, peanut butter, caramel … the sky is the limit.
+Finally, the flavor – strawberry, chocolate, vanilla, peanut butter, caramel … the sky is the limit.
 Just don’t omit the lemon juice regardless of the flavor you choose.
 Lime juice provides a tangy, tart flavor you expect from a good cheesecake.

-Use a high-speed food processor – a powerful machine (be it a high-speed blender or a food processor) is almost always required for raw desserts.
+For making the actual cheesecake, you’ll need to use a powerful machine (be it a high-speed blender or a food processor).
 I find that food processors work the best for crusts made from nuts while blenders excel at making smooth fillings.
 However, you could make the filling in a food processor as well.
 (I did and it worked perfectly fine).
 The best pan for making a cheesecake is a spring-loaded pan.
 It’s essentially a cake pan, which allows you to remove the sides of the pan while preserving the integrity of the cake’s edges.

 Tools You’ll Need